 Pacific University undergraduates who are interested in a career in psychology may choose to complete a pre-professional psychology track along with their bachelor’s degree in preparation for graduate school.
-The Pacific University School of Professional Psychology offers master’s degrees in applied psychological science, as well as a PsyD and PhD in clinical psychology.
+The Pacific University School of Professional Psychology offers a master’s degree in applied clinical psychology, as well as a PsyD and PhD in clinical psychology.
 Pacific also offers several other pre-professional tracks.

 Psychology seeks to understand and explain thoughts, emotions, feelings and behavior.
 Depending on the topic of study, psychologists use techniques such as observation, assessment and experimentation to develop theories about the beliefs and feelings that influence a person’s actions.
 Psychologists often gather information and evaluate behavior through controlled laboratory experiments, psychoanalysis or psychotherapy.
 They also may administer personality, performance, aptitude or intelligence tests.
 They look for patterns of behavior or cause-and-effect relationships between events, and use this information when testing theories in their research or treating patients.
 Psychologists typically do the following: conduct scientific studies to study behavior and brain function; collect information through observations, interviews, surveys, tests and other methods; find patterns that will help them understand and predict behavior; use their knowledge to increase understanding among individuals and groups; develop programs that improve schools and workplaces by addressing psychological issues; work with individuals, couples and families to help them make desired changes to behaviors; identify and diagnose mental, behavioral or emotional disorders; and develop and carry out treatment plans, and/or collaborate with physicians or social workers to help treat patients.